Ido Assaraf

 • SCIM

-My first real software project — built during my service as a squad leader in the IDF's Border Defense Infantry Corps.
-Automated the manual, error-prone process of assigning guard duties and shifts across a battalion.
+My first real software project, built during my service in the IDF's Border Defense Infantry Corps.
+It automated the manual, error-prone process of assigning guard duties and shifts across a battalion.

 • Python